SwiftStudies/TiledKit/README.md

         let map = Project.default.retreive(map: "Test Map")
         print ("Hello, \(map.name)!")

+The primary use of TiledKit will be enable you to convert the maps you design in Tiled into playable games using a game engine, and there is significant support for doing that quickly and efficiently (as well as open source projects that already capture them such as [SpriteKit](https://github.com/SwiftStudies/SKTiledKit)).
+You can find documentation aimed at guiding you through that process [Game Engine Specialization](/Documentation/Game%20Engine%20Specialization.md)

 TiledKit works on all Apple & Linux platforms supporting Swift 5.3 or later.

 ## Installation